entityc/ec-tutorials/EntityCompiler/Module2/README.md

 ```

-If you don't want this to happen, you can simply filter out the carriage return whitespace using the `trim` filter.
+If you don't want this to happen, you can simply filter out the carriage return whitespace using the `trim` filter (we will cover filters in a future module).

 ## Session 3: Send/Receive